canopy-js/canopy-js/README.md

 Links or "references" are how it is possible to go from the original topic paragraph to other paragraphs in the project.

-For example, if paragraph A has a link to paragraph B, that means the user can select the link to B in order to add paragraph B to the page below paragraph A.
+If paragraph A has a link to paragraph B, that means the user can select the link to B in order to add paragraph B to the page below paragraph A.

 Links are made using the `[[Link]]` syntax, and one can change the link text like so: `[[Real Topic|Link Text]].`